 Privacy Policy

 Your privacy is important to Avance.
-This policy describes how Avance Attorneys Ltd (“Avance” or “we”) as controller process personal data in the context of our provision of legal services to our clients, recruitment processes and in relation to our newsletters, seminars and other similar activities.
+This policy describes how Avance Attorneys Ltd (“Avance” or “we”) as a controller processes personal data in the context of our provision of legal services to our clients, recruitment processes and in relation to our newsletters, seminars and similar activities.

 “Personal data” means any information relating to an identified or identifiable natural person (“you”).
 We process personal data in accordance with this privacy policy and the applicable laws, such as the EU General Data Protection Regulation (2016/679) (“GDPR”).
 Please note that we may make changes and updates to this policy from time to time without advance notification.

-Below is a short summary of the types of personal data that we process and the purposes of such processing, as well as the legal grounds that we have for doing this.
+Below is a short summary of the types of personal data that we process and the purposes of such processing, as well as the legal grounds for such processing.

 Type of personal data Purposes of processing Grounds for processing